kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

     For FFT, we need all samples, so they are copied to a FFT buffer for later use.
 - There is also no time to process the samples and the receiver part at 16kHz, so I chose to split it, the interrupt and buffer/average part is done at Core1, and the audio original reception is in the Core0.
 - Every 16kHz interrupt, after average the I, Q and MIC audio samples are passed to Core0.
-- For FFT, when we have received 320 I and Q samples, it stops of filling the buffer and indicate to the Core1 main loop to process a new FFT and waterfall graphic.
+- For FFT, when we have received 320 I and Q samples, it stops of filling the buffer and indicates to the Core1 main loop to process a new FFT and waterfall graphic.
 - The original processes run at Core0, every 100ms.
 - There is a digital low pass filter FIR implemented at the code (in the original too) that will give the passband we want for audio.
   This filter was calculated with the help of this site:  http://t-filter.engineerjs.com/